Smith College Admission Academics Student Life About Smith Offices

 Smith is the first women’s college in the country to offer engineering.

-Smith’s engineering program has grown from an entering class of 20 in 2000 to some 135 majors and intended majors in 2004.
+Smith’s engineering program has grown from an entering class of 20 in 2000 to some 100 majors and intended majors in 2008.
+118 students have graduated from the program.

-Thirty percent of Smith students major in the sciences -- more than three times the national average for women.
+Thirty percent of Smith students major in the sciences.

-Smith is one of the top four-year colleges sending women to doctoral studies in the sciences.
+Smith is one of the top colleges sending women to doctoral studies in the sciences.

 Smith alumnae include the first woman elected to the National Academy of Sciences, the first woman computer scientist at IBM and the first woman on the faculty of Johns Hopkins Medical School.